raspibolt/raspibolt/guide/bonus/bitcoin/dojo.md

   $ sudo nano /home/bitcoin/.bitcoin/bitcoin.conf
   ```

-* Add following line preferably under "# Connections" or at the end of the file
+* Add following line preferably under "#zmq" or at the end of the file

   ```
   # Connections